stefanbohacek/detect-missing-adblocker/README.md

 # Detect Missing Ad-blocker

 Warn your website's visitors if they don't have an ad-blocking plugin installed.
+Note that DNS-based ad-blockers are [not currently being detected](https://github.com/stefanbohacek/detect-missing-adblocker/issues/20).

 [More about the project](https://stefanbohacek.com/project/detect-missing-adblocker-wordpress-plugin/)